xcryptoshadow/mint-tea/README.md

 Sponsor Note: Kindly refer to pwa > src > services for examples of IPFS, NFT.Storage and NFT Port usage.
 These are used in the Upload and Mint functionality.

-Tableland - Tableland was used to create a SQL table on contract creation which stores the tokenId, aid, gid, and external_url.
+Tableland - Tableland was used to create a SQL table on contract creation which stores the NFT data.
 The NFT is created in normal fashion whereby the images and metadata are created and stored on ipfs://, then in addition the same information is then stored in separate sql tables which will be joined together to provide the NFT with a new tokenUri serving the metadata from Tableland.
-The aim is to be able to create Tableland data for old NFTs and then we will be able to addon to these using our custom metadata templates based on file types or media types

 Polygon - 🍵 Mint Tea is deployed to the Polygon Mumbai network and uses Matic for payments and minting, Mumbai Testnet for demo purposes only please!
 Spheron - The 🍵 Mint Tea web app is deployed seemlessly using Spheron, and served to the world via IPFS, also stored on Filecoin.
-Hardhat - Hardhat takes care of all my deployments and smart contract compilation.
+Hardhat - Hardhat takes care of all our deployments and smart contract compilation and testing Vue.js - It's green for go ;)
-Vue.js - I just like the vue from over here ;)
-Pinia - Store management using Pinia
+Pinia - State management using Pinia store
 SASS,SCSS - Styled beatifully to match our fabulous designs by Anne Krauwer

 Please visit <https://mint-tea-kqg2oj.spheron.app/> to view the 🍵 Mint Tea web3 application, feel free to connect your metamask wallet and enjoy